After assessing how the pandemic had changed the call center in 2020, we decided to peek over the parapet at 2021.

 We expect more call centers to introduce video into their support strategies to give their customers a better service experience.

 At the end of 2012, Fonolo hosted a Google Hangout with industry experts to discuss upcoming call center trends for 2013.
-This fabulous panel was eager to share their expertise and thoughts on five hot topics to watch for; cloud-based call centers, mobile customer service, social media, visual IVR, and virtual queuing.
+This fabulous panel was eager to share their expertise and thoughts on five hot topics to watch for; cloud-based call centers, mobile customer service, social media, Web Call-Backs (formerly Visual IVR), and virtual queuing.

 Call Center Trends 2012